Black Warrant (TV series): Production

 In June 2020, it was announced that Vikramaditya Motwane will be adapting the 2019 non-fiction book Black Warrant: Confessions of a Tihar Jailer by Sunil Gupta and Sunetra Choudhury into a streaming series.
-Motwane's production company Andolan Films and journalist Josy Joseph's company Confluence Media, and Vipin Agnihotri Films acquired the rights for the adaptation.
+Motwane's production company Andolan Films and journalist Josy Joseph's company Confluence Media acquired the rights for the adaptation.
 Subsequently, Applause Entertainment acquired the rights and entered production for two and a half-years, before selling the finished product to Netflix.

 Motwane said that Zahan Kapoor was cast in the lead role of Sunil Gupta after a blind audition process while Rahul Bhat was cast after he saw his performance in Kennedy (2023).
 Apart from Gupta's character, the other jailers shown in the series were fictional or composites of characters from the book.

 Release

 The series began streaming on Netflix on 10 January 2025.

 Reception

 Critical response

 Shubhra Gupta of The Indian Express wrote that the "series goes the full yard in attempting to unpack the intricate power structure and showcasing caste-and-religious hierarchies in rough-tough Tihar Jail".
 Scroll.in's Nandini Ramnath considered it a "grim show" about the "brutalities of prison life".
 She appreciated the work of cinematographer Saumyananda Sahi and production designer Mukund Gupta, as well as the performance of Rahul Bhat.
 Saibal Chatterjee of NDTV opined, "As a piercing look at Tihar, an absorbing story of a baptism by fire and an insightful snapshot of an era in the life of a nation, Black Warrant warrants bingeing on".
 He was particularly impressed by the portrayal of "a male protagonist who upends notions of belligerence that popular films perpetuate".

 Writing for The Hollywood Reporter India, Rahul Desai termed it "skilfully written, performed and crafted" and took note of its ability to subverse "easy tropes and resolutions".
 The Hindus Shilajit Mitra wrote, "Black Warrant is a grim, discomfiting series, and the flashes of levity and camaraderie only serve to reinforce the tone."
 He was also appreciative of the performances of Bhat, Zahan Kapoor, and Rajendra Gupta.
 Shajin Shrijith of The Wire considered its quality to be in the same league as the shows Paatal Lok and Kohrra.